NeCTAR-RC/nectar-training/package10/sections/managingVolumes.markdown

 * Attaching and detaching volumes from instances

-* Taking snapshots and backups of volumes and
+* Taking snapshots and backups of volumes, and

 * Restoring volumes from snapshots or backups